News:

 frunk

-Quote from: Sheilbh on Today at 09:15:47 AMIt's also one of those things where I wonder how much any of the mayors mattered at all (or any politician) because I think there's similar trends of urban decay in lots of Western cities in that period: London (and other cities across the UK), Milan, Paris.
+Quote from: Sheilbh on October 23, 2024, 09:15:47 AMIt's also one of those things where I wonder how much any of the mayors mattered at all (or any politician) because I think there's similar trends of urban decay in lots of Western cities in that period: London (and other cities across the UK), Milan, Paris.
 In all cases probably because industry is moving out of the city - followed by culture, arts and services led renewal and reinvention in the 90s and 00s?

 My understanding is that the strongest correlation for the rise and fall of violent crime in the period is the use of lead in gasoline (and maybe paint?).
 I think much of the decay and renewal follows from that.